ros2/ros2_documentation/source/ROS-Framework/nodes/Working-with-nodes/Understanding-ROS2-Nodes/Understanding-ROS2-Nodes.rst

 1 Launch an executable
 ^^^^^^^^^^^^^^^^^^^^^^

-The ``ros2 run`` command launches an executable from a package.
+Nodes run inside executables.
+To add a node to the ROS graph, launch an executable from a package with the ``ros2 run`` command, in the following format:

 .. code-block:: console

   $ ros2 run <package_name> <executable_name>

-To run Turtlesim, open a new terminal and enter the following command:
+To run the ``turtlesim_node`` executable from the ``turtlesim`` package, open a new terminal and enter the following command:

 .. code-block:: console